The Unseen (album): Critical reception

+Accolades

 The Unseen ranked at number 17 on Spins list of the best albums of 2000.
 Rhapsody ranked it at number seven on its "Hip-Hop's Best Albums of the Decade" list.
 In 2015, it ranked at number 29 on Facts "100 Best Indie Hip-Hop Records of All Time" list.
 In that year, it was also listed by HipHopDX as one of the "30 Best Underground Hip Hop Albums Since 2000".

 In popular culture

 The song "Low Class Conspiracy" was on the soundtrack for the video game Tony Hawk's Underground.